Last Updated: July 15, 2020

 The Teeter FitSpine LX9 is the top-of-the-line model in the FitSpine series and is our top pick for “Best Inversion Table for 2020”.
 It includes all of the features and very similar specs to the X3 models while adding a boarding platform, storage caddy, and more robust Stretch Max handles.
-You also still get the same UL certification and FDA approved inversion table.
+The LX9 is FDA-Registered for several back and neck conditions and has been UL tested for safety.
 You also get an inversion table that has been almost 40 years in the making, meaning that it has 40 years of improvements already done.
 Teeter has put a lot of thought and top-notch engineering into this model, and you will not find a better inversion table.

 Who It’s For:

 The Teeter FitSpine LX9 is engineered for people looking for:

 - The best of the best inversion table, yet still affordable.

 - Buyers looking for quality and durability

 - An FDA-registered device that is proven to help with back pain and injuries